stevenbischoff/College-Football-Comparisons/README.md

 # College Football Comparisons

-**3/29/24: Currently broken due to Streamlit and Streamlit-Aggrid updates.
-Working on a fix.**

 This package creates a streamlit app that can be found here: https://college-football-comparisons.streamlit.app/.

+**4/17/2024: The requirements pin Streamlit and Streamlit-Aggrid to older versions for it to work.
+Streamlit-Aggrid is undergoing significant updates, and the app is broken with current versions.
+I plan to update compatibility once the updates reach a stable state.**

 ## Using the App